Posted May 7, 2026.

 The ransom message (cleaned for malware) attributes the attack to the ShinyHunters black-hat group.
 The IP address provided, 91.215.85.103, belongs to a Russian hosting provider known for ignoring requests to take down malware and phishing.
 The web server also hosts past leaks by ShinyHunters.

 The attackers' site on the dark web appeared to link to the downloadable leaks hosted on the normal web.
+It expresses that targeted organizations must pay the ransom or face disclosure of the data to other cybercriminal groups.

-According to Instructure, the attackers utilized an exploit relating to Canvas Free-For-Teacher accounts, both to initially exfiltrate data and later to deface frontend webpages.
 The specifics remain undisclosed, but an article by Sean Nikkel of BitDefender lays out two likely techniques:

 Instructure has released a changelog of UX updates in response to the incident.
 Here's a quick summary.